antoniofractuous/automation-using-ansible-config-mgt-and-jenkins-projects1-4/README.md

 `touch common.yml`

-Within the inventory folder, we create an inventory file for each environment (Development, Staging, Testing and Production) dev, staging, uat, and prod respectively:
+Within the inventory folder, we create an inventory file for our Development environment (Staging, Testing and Production environments will be implemented in subsequent projects):

 `cd ..`

 `cd inventory`

-`touch dev.yml staging.yml uat.yml prod.yml`
+`touch dev.yml`

 ## Setting up an Ansible Inventory